-Kohkiluyeh and Boyer Ahmad provinces have one airport in the city of Yasouj.
-The city is surrounded by Zagros Chain Mountains and the highest peaks of the mountains named DENA are located en-route W144 from Tehran to Yasouj at north of the airport.
+Kohkiluyeh and Boyer- Ahmad province has one airport in the city of Yasouj.
+The city is surrounded by the Zagros Chain Mountain and the highest peaks of the mountains named DENA are located en-route W144 from Tehran to Yasouj in the north of the airport.
+The minimum safe en-route altitude (GRID MORA) is 16900 ft.
+Based on en-route 3.1-71 information of AIP, the related MOCA is 16200 ft, so minimum flight level is FL170 at position of accident site.
 Due to particular geographical conditions of this airport by the fact, the airlines are not willing to fly there.
 Most of the airport's flights are operated by Iran Aseman Airlines.

-The airport's usable runway is currently 3,500 meters by development of RWY recently but according to Iran's AIP (Iran Aviation Information Publication); it is 2600 meters long because official coordination for approval the real RWY extension was not done accordingly at time of accident.
-Due to the mountain area, special operating condition was available for the airport.
-The airport runway lighting system was installed but was not approved on the AIP on accident time.
+The airport's usable runway is currently 3,500 meters by development of RWY recently but according to Iran's AIP (Iran Aviation Information Publication), it is 2600 meters long because official coordination for approving the real RWY extension was not done accordingly at the time of the accident.
+Due to the mountainous area, special operating condition was available for the airport.
+The airport runway lighting system was installed but was not approved on the AIP at the accident time.

-Based on Iranian AIP Yasouj Airport has traffic zone (ATZ) with 7 miles diameter up to altitude 12,500 ft. as class G aerospace with flight information service (AFIS) only.
-The AFIS unit is not an air traffic control unit therefore no separation shall be provided by that unit, (so) it is the responsibility of pilots by using the service provided to maintain proper separation in conformity with the rules of the air.
+Based on Iranian AIP, Yasouj Airport has traffic zone (ATZ) with 7 miles diameter up to altitude 12,500 ft. as class G aerospace with flight information service (AFIS) only.
+The AFIS unit is not an air traffic control unit, therefore no separation shall be provided by that unit, (so) it is the responsibility of pilots by using the service provided to maintain proper separation in conformity with the rules of the air.
 There is a local agreement between Tehran ACC and ANS section of Yasouj airport to interchange the flights.
-Based on the agreement, if there is no any traffic in the Yasouj zone, the flight into Yasouj can deliver from ACC (Class D-controlled aerospace) to Yasouj (Class G).
+Based on the agreement, if there is no traffic in the Yasouj zone, the flight into Yasouj can be delivered from ACC (Class D-controlled aerospace) to Yasouj (Class G).
 The related responsibilities are not so clearly distributed.